-Zoltán Précsényi, Director of Government Affairs, Symantec, gives a heads-up on Getting Up-Close and Personal with GDPR, ahead of his fireside chat at TM Forum’s Monetizing IoE InFocus event (October 17-18, Amsterdam, Netherlands).
+Zoltán Précsényi, Director of Government Affairs, Symantec, gives a heads-up on Getting Up-Close and Personal with GDPR, ahead of his fireside chat at TM Forum’s Internet of Everything InFocus 2017 event (October 17-18, Amsterdam, Netherlands).

 The European Union’s General Data Protection Regulation (GDPR) is a legal framework that will come into force on May 25, 2018*.
 How it relates to the internet of everything (IoE) is not well understood.